TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - They resolve it to **different URLs**:
   - sender → mutation-capable surface,
   - receiver → observation-only surface.
-- Exactly one URL is returned per epoch to the user.
+- Exactly one URL is returned per epoch.

 ---